 Retail Balls Only

 To ensure everything is on the up and up and nothing gets pre-sorted on its way to us, MyGolfSpy will purchase all of our test balls at retail.
 The plan is to test three dozen of each model.
-Random samples from each dozen will be cut for further analysis.
+All 3 dozen will be cut for further analysis.

 You can expect some other cool experiments from the Ball Lab along the way.